Shahadat Hossain: International career

-The next time Shahadat played was when Bangladesh hosting India for two Tests in January 2010.
+The next time Shahadat played was when Bangladesh was hosting India for two Tests in January 2010.
 In the lead up to the first match Indian batsman Virender Sehwag called the Bangladesh bowling attack ordinary, provoking anger amongst the team.
-India were dismissed for 234 in the first innings, with Shahdat taking 5/71.
+India were dismissed for 234 in the first innings, with Shahadat taking 5/71.
 It was the third time he had taken a five-wicket haul in a Test innings.
 Captain Shakib Al Hasan remarked that "[Shahadat] didn't bowl all that well; he can bowl much better than this.
 But it's good for his confidence that he got wickets, as he is on a comeback."
 Bangladesh were unable to build on their early success and went on to lose the series 2–0.
 Shahadat was his team's second-highest wicket-taker across the two Tests, but after taking a five-wicket haul in the first innings of the series he managed just two more.
 Between October 2008 and March 2010, Shahadat endured a lean spell in which he took 18 Test wickets at an average of 67.50.
 His bowling average in this period was amongst the worst for the 20 innings before a bowler took a five-wicket haul in Tests.

 Bangladesh toured England in May 2010 for two Tests and three ODIs.
 Hossain played in the first Test at Lord's and was one of three Bangladesh players still in the team five years after the team's first tour of England.
 Contrasting with his debut effort, Shahadat took five wickets for 98 runs and in the process became the first Bangladeshi cricket to be added to the Lord's honours board.
 England won the series 2–0 and Hossain took a single wicket in the second Test.
 He finished as his team's second highest wicket-taker with six wickets in the series.
 Hossain was part of the 13-man Bangladesh squad that played in the 2010 Asian Games in late November.
 They played Afghanistan in the final and won by five wickets, securing the country's first gold medal at the Asian Games.